reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

 - Also, if we do not need to set authorization we can use methods `permitAll()` and `denyAll()` to allow or deny all roles and authorities respectively.
 {{% /info %}}

-Let's take a look at an example configuration that uses different roles for different endpoints within the same configuration.
+Let's take a look at an example configuration that uses different roles for different endpoints within the same method.
 ````java
 public class SecurityConfiguration {
     @Bean